a1383n/dns_reverse_proxy/README.md

 # DNS Reverse Proxy

-DNS Reverse Proxy is a C++ application designed to handle DNS queries by forwarding them to an external resolver and then returning the responses.
-This project is useful for scenarios where you need to relay DNS queries through a proxy, possibly for logging, filtering, or modifying the queries/responses.
+DNS Reverse Proxy is a C++ application designed to handle DNS queries by forwarding them to an external resolver and returning the responses.
+This project is useful for scenarios where you need to relay DNS queries through a proxy, possibly for logging, filtering, or modifying the questions/responses.

 > [!NOTE]
 > **DNS Reverse Proxy is part of a larger microservices architecture.
-For centralized management and administration, explore [SecureProxy](https://github.com/a1383n/secure-proxy), which provides an admin panel and central API for configuring and monitoring DNS and proxy servers.**
+Explore [SecureProxy](https://github.com/a1383n/secure-proxy) for centralized management and administration, which provides an admin panel and central API for configuring and monitoring DNS and proxy servers.**

 ## Features

 - Forwards DNS queries to an external resolver
 - Returns DNS responses from the external resolver to the client
 - Configurable using command-line flags
-- JSON support for configuration and logging
+- JSON support for configuration and logging (Planed)
 - Built with CMake for easy compilation and dependency management

 ## Dependencies